MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/devtest-labs-reference-architecture-content.md

 This architecture is useful for organizations who require:

-- A fully integrated operations control plane for DevTest workloads from the start
+- A fully integrated operations control plane for DevTest workloads from the start.
-- A clear separation of concerns between platform and application workloads
+- A clear separation of concerns between platform and application workloads.

 Traditionally, this architecture would serve as a starting point for large-scale deployments of DevTest workloads across subscriptions.